Lawyerless.app

 Can liability clauses be negotiated?

-What should I do if I find a liability clause unfair?
+What happens if a liability clause is breached?

 Are liability clauses enforceable in court?